Danger in the Lumo-Bay

 “It felt amazing to break the rules instead of make them.
 For once, he could defy expectations, behave recklessly, and there would be no cost.”

 “Are you sure the lumo-bay is ready?”
 Captain Jacques asked.
-“I know it’s had some bugs.”
+“I know it’s had some glitches.”
 He flattened his ears and looked up at the blue hexagons on the ceiling.
 Blue hexagons were all around him.

-Jordan LeGuin, chief engineer and orange tabby, adjusted the settings on his techno-focal goggles and narrowed his eyes at the text that streamed over their lenses.
+Chief Engineer LeGuin adjusted the settings on his techno-focal goggles and narrowed his eyes at the text that streamed over their lenses.
 “It should be okay… If it’s not, I’ll be right outside, tracking the readings and ready to shut the program down.”

 If Captain Jacques had fur, it would have ruffled.
 Instead, his wrinkled skin twitched.